DFHack/dfhack/docs/guides/examples-guide.rst

                                maximize equipment quality.
 StartManager   1         0     All skills not covered by the other starting
                                professions (Miner, Mason, Outdoorsdwarf, and
-                               Craftsdwarf), plus a few overlapping skills to assist in critical tasks at the beginning of the game.
+                               Farmer), plus a few overlapping skills to assist in critical tasks at the beginning of the game.
 Individual labors should be turned off as migrants are assigned more specialized